DannyNemer/dantil/README.md

 ### <a id="dantil-tryCatchWrapper"></a>`dantil.tryCatchWrapper(func, [exitProcessIfFailure])`
 <a href="#dantil-tryCatchWrapper">#</a> [&#x24C8;](https://github.com/DannyNemer/dantil/blob/master/dantil.js#L146 "View in source") [&#x24C9;][1]

 Executes `func` within a `try` block.
-If an error is thrown, removes parentheses surrounding file paths in its stack trace for the iTerm open-file-path shortcut, and colors the error type name (e.g., `TypeError`) red.
+If an exception is thrown, removes parentheses surrounding file paths in its stack trace for the iTerm open-file-path shortcut, and colors the error type name (e.g., `TypeError`) red.

 #### Arguments
 1. `func` *(Function)*: The function to execute within a `try` block.
-2. `[exitProcessIfFailure]` *(boolean)*: Specify ending the process with 'failure' code `1` after catching an error from `func` and printing its stack trace.
-The shell that executed Node will see the exit code as `1`.
+2. `[exitProcessIfFailure]` *(boolean)*: Specify ending the process with 'failure' code `1` *(after printing its stack trace)* should `func` throw an exception.
+The shell that executed Node will see an exit code of `1`.

 #### Returns
 *(&#42;)*:  Returns the return value of `func`, if any.